Invest in new age businesses which create useful innovation.

 An investor’s capital is important, but not sacrosanct.

-During liquidation, an investor and entrepreneur should recover capital simultaneously.
+During liquidation, an investor and entrepreneur should recover capital proportionately.

 No unfair liquidation preference or “double dipping”.